How To Write A Press Release Email in 2025

 Here’s another recommendation.

 Avoid sending more than one follow-up.
-It’s not professional and will annoy all the journalists and influencers you’ve pitched to.
+It’s unprofessional and will annoy all the journalists and influencers you’ve pitched to.

 1. No Attachments